Aidan-B1409/dynamic-terminal-bg-image/README.md

 5. Run ```python main.py``` (before running script, validate your profile.json)

+6. Add cron/scheduler for this script to display the picture dynamically.

-Note: Validate the profiles.json content by using (https://jsonlint.com/) and remove the unwanted escape characters.
+# Note: Validate the profiles.json content by using (https://jsonlint.com/) and remove the unwanted escape characters.